rsilva19/ecig_trends.github.io/final_report.md

 the odds of e-cigarette use also increase, which is expected.
 Interestingly, those who did not use the Internet had higher odds of using e-cigarettes compared to those never viewed ads on the Internet.
+We suspect this result is due to the inaccuracy of survey responses.

 ``` r
 ##OR plot